pherk/couchbase-simple/README.md

 Early development stage, not for production yet.

-News (2021-11-15):
+News (2024-03-09):

+- ghc version upgraded to 9.4.8
+- libcouchbase upgraded to 3.3.12
-- a server using couchbase-simple is now running for 14 days
+- a server using couchbase-simple has been running for 14 days
 - segfaults have been eliminated (hopefully ;-).
   The last nasty segfault was double destroying Couchbase Lcb which occured after running an hour.
 - with concurrents user up to 200 no memory leak detected

 caveats:

-- last libcouchbase tested: v3.2.3
+- Couchbase v7.1 tested
-- Couchbase v7 not yet tested but should be compatible
+- Couchbase v7.2 not yet tested but should be compatible
 - FFI Code has to be cleaned from remnants and ugly parts
 - Documentation is rudimentary